La Cumbre - Valle

 Our farm is located about 1,1/2 hours outside of the city of Cali and the same distance from its international airport.
 We are at 1,450m above sea level on the western cordillera (mountain range) of the Andes mountains.
 The yearly average temperature is around 21°C which means we enjoy the climate of Medellin ("the city of eternal spring") while being close to Cali.

 Our project started as a dream a little over eight years ago.
 The farm is inhabited by a Colombian-German couple and we mainly speak English among ourselves.
-We have for (4) adorable dogs and one (1) sweet cat.
+We have three (3) adorable dogs and one (1) almost always sweet cat.

 The idea behind our project is a place to work in harmony with nature and the future goal is to reach a certain level of sustainable self-sufficiency.
 It has been a little more than 3 years since we started to plant a forest.
 Today there are around 8 ha planted in bamboo, trees from the region and others.
 With this we always ensure that the environment at the farm is nice, healthy and that we can enjoy the chant of the birds during the day.
 We can also see them around the house when we are sitting outside on the terrace.
 There are also some animals that live in the forest such us squirrels, armadillos, monkeys and a big variety of birds and butterflies of every size and color.
 During the nights we enjoy the solitude and silence just interrupted by the singing of the toads, cicadas, crickets and night birds.